Cotton (motorcycle): Closure of the Quay Street, Gloucester factory

 The factory moved to Stratton Road in 1970, with diversification into production of the Cotton Sturdy, a three-wheel factory truck.
 Over the next decade production was moved a number of times, and they managed to produce a good 250 cc racing machine with a Rotax engine.
-The difficulty of finding a supply of engines after the loss of Villiers was compounded by the appearance of mass-produced Japanese motorcycles in the 1970s.
+The difficulty of finding a supply of engines after the loss of Villiers was compounded by the appearance of mass-produced Japanese motorcycles in the 1970s.In 1977 the firm moved to premises in Leckhampton but moved back to Gloucester, Merchants Road, in the following year after an unsuccessful bid for a military contract (Gloucestershire Echo article 22/5/1978).

 A commemorative plaque to the Cotton name was unveiled in 2013, mounted on the wall of the City Folk Museum, which is close to the old factory location in Quay Street, Gloucester.

 Closure of the Bolton factory

 The factory moved to Bolton in 1978 but closed in 1980.
 Following a series of successful 1990s Cotton exhibitions at the Gloucester Folk Museum, the Cotton Owners Club was formed, where a rally is held each summer.

 Replicas

 In the late '90s AJS Motorcycles Ltd. of Goodworth Clatford, Andover, England produced a series of Cotton replica competition motorcycles including the 250 Cobra Scrambler, Cotton-Triumph 500 Scrambler, Telstar 250 road racer and 250 Starmaker Trials Bike.

 These replicas followed the original chassis designs accurately.
 The frames were T.I.G welded, and employed either AJS Stormer wheel hubs, British Hubs or Grimeca hubs.
 Betor or Marzocchi front forks were fitted, usually with Sebac rear shocks.

 The replicas were very successful on the Pre '65 Moto X circuits and in the hands of classic race competitors.